-Yet at the other end, in the realm of brown goods, the toys of our entertainment bloated and massive have shrunk in the digital wash to be the pocket sized gadgets of today.
-Away with cabinet sized televisions and mechanical whirring, and occasionally chewing, video tape machines.
-Begone the leather clad radios and the plastic wood effect record players in favour of plain white slabs that fit in the palm of your hand.
+Yet at the other end, in the realm of brown goods, the toys of our entertainment bloated and massive have shrunk in the digital wash to be the pocket-sized gadgets of today.
+Away with cabinet-sized televisions and mechanical whirring, and occasionally chewing, videotape machines.
+Begone the leather-clad radios and the plastic wood effect record players in favour of plain white slabs that fit in the palm of your hand.

-The beginnings of the transformation are here, the early video games consoles and computers with barely enough processing power to switch on a modern day light bulb but at the time, oh, did they excite with their unimaginable thinking power.
+The beginnings of the transformation are here, the early video games consoles and computers with barely enough processing power to switch on a modern daylight bulb but at the time, oh, did they excite with their unimaginable thinking power.

 This is a gallery of the familiar yet strange.
-An undiscovered country of the past, for many who have never seen the marvelous modern machines that their grandparents would have thought were the height of sophistication.
+An undiscovered country of the past, for many who have never seen the marvellous modern machines that their grandparents would have thought were the height of sophistication.